-Good news for procrastinators: The deadline for filing taxes has been pushed back three days this year since tax day would fall on a Saturday and Washington D.C. is celebrating Emancipation Day on April 17.
+Good news for procrastinators: The 2018 deadline for filing taxes has been pushed back two days to April 17.
+(The 15th falls on a Sunday, and Washington D.C. celebrates Emancipation Day on the 16th.)
 That doesn’t mean you should wait, though, if you’ve got your tax docs in hand.

 But should you file yourself or go to a tax pro?
 Here’s how to figure that out, and how to make sure either method goes smoothly.